 Connecting Firestick To Old Receiver

-If you have an old receiver, you should plug the Firestick into an available port on your TV, then run coaxial cable or a digital optical cable from the TV output ports to an available coaxial or optical input port on the receiver.
+If you have an old receiver, you should plug the Firestick into an available port on your TV, then run a coaxial cable or a digital optical cable from the TV output ports to an available coaxial or optical input port on the receiver.

 So there you have it; connecting your Amazon Fire stick to your Denon receiver couldn’t be more simple.
 Make sure you have the correct cables and use the right ports, and there shouldn’t be any problems.
 If you have any issues, just track and trace the issue with a step-by-step elimination process until you find the fault and fix it.